x157/x157.github.io/UE5/LyraStarterGame/CommonUI/LyraUIMessagingSubsystem.md

 Read that as well for more info.

-## What is: Lyra UI Messaging Subsystem
+## Lyra UI Messaging Subsystem

-The `LyraUIMessaging` subsystem is a derivative of `CommonMessagingSubsystem`, a Local Player Subsystem provided by the `CommonGame` plugin.
+### `LyraUIMessagingSubsystem` : public `CommonMessagingSubsystem` from `CommonGame`

-The Lyra UI Messaging Subsystem provides these common capabilities:
+The Lyra UI Messaging Subsystem manages the `UI.Layer.Modal` layer of the UI Layout.

+This subsystem provides these common capabilities:

 - Show Confirmation Dialog
 - Show Error Dialog